 Menu/Icon/Pane Description

 File Includes options to create a new project, open an existing project, save a project, close a project, and exit.

 Edit Includes actions to manipulate the design canvas such as undo, redo, select all, and copy.

 Project Includes an option to generate FPGA firmware and to import external blocks.

 Tools Includes the IP Packager, Vivado IP tool and configure settings.

 Help Includes link to product documentation, license, and product related information.

-Create a new sandbox project.
+6 Create a new sandbox project.

 Create a new submodule project.

-Open an existing project.
+D Open an existing project.

 Save the project.

 Undo the last operation.

-~ Redo the last operation that was undone.
+5 Redo the last operation that was undone.

 Fit schematic in window.

-• Zoom in.
+€ Zoom in.

-Zoom out.

 Menu/Icon/Pane Description

+Q Zoom out.

 Сору.

 Flip.

-% Redraw connections.
+B Redraw connections.

 × Remove.

-Launch the Vivado IP tool.
+ک Launch the Vivado IP tool.

-Add external block.
+1 Add external block.

-Generate the firmware for the project.
+\$ Generate the firmware for the project.

 Design Interfaces Design Interfaces are responsible for communication between the internally configurable FPGA part (the FPGA customizable space, which a user can edit) and the rest of FPGA.

-IP Catalog IP Catalog contains the building blocks, built-in or custom, for the design canvas.
+IP Catalog IP Catalog contains the building blocks, built-in or custom , for the design canvas.